Policy Paper Competition

 What do they look like for non-traditional committees?

-For our non-traditional committees (eg. the International Court of Justice, the Seven Years’ War, the Boshin War, and Do You Want to Build a Nation?), policy papers look slightly different.
-You can find per-committee instructions alongside each of these committees’ issue books.
+For our non-traditional committees (eg. the International Court of Justice and the Seven Years’ War), policy papers look slightly different.
+You can find per-committee instructions below.

 Formatting?

-All traditional-committee policy papers must be submitted as a single document subject to the following formatting rules:
+All committee policy papers must be submitted as a single document subject to the following formatting rules:

 Single-spacing